 Our attorneys have been assisting the Orange County and Southern California communities for over 40 years.

 If you are expecting to receive a personal injury settlement or jury verdict award amount after sustaining an injury caused by the actions of someone else, you need to know what will happen to this money if you also owe back child support.
 The reality is that officials in the state of California are very strict about collecting child support, as they should be.
-But there are various reasons why individuals get behind on these payments, and not all these reasons are nefarious.
+However, there are various reasons why individuals get behind on these payments, and not all these reasons are nefarious.
 Regardless of why you may be behind on your child support payments, you need to know what will happen when your personal injury settlement comes in.
+Keep reading to learn more from our Orange County injury attorneys.

 First, we do need to point out that child support is not optional.
 If you have been ordered by the court to pay child support payments, you absolutely have to make them.
 If you miss a payment, this does not make the payment go away.
 Back child support will gather interest, and individuals will end up paying even more.
 The state of California will go after a person’s income, bank accounts, and tax returns to recover unpaid child support.